simonw/django-plugin/{{cookiecutter.hyphenated}}/README.md

 ## Installation

+First configure your Django project [to use DJP](https://djp.readthedocs.io/en/latest/installing_plugins.html).

-Install this plugin in the same environment as your Django application.
+Then install this plugin in the same environment as your Django application.
 ```bash
 pip install {{ cookiecutter.hyphenated }}
 ```